Table of Contents

 PROS: Real meat as the first ingredient, no additives or preservatives, no cheap fillers (corn, wheat, soy), never uses chicken or by-products, has added Omega 3 & 6 vitamins, specially formulated LifeSource Bits.

-CONS: Price-point is higher, LifeSource Bits tend to sink to the bottom of the bag.
+CONS: Price-point is higher, and LifeSource Bits tend to sink to the bottom of the bag.